-Rucksack You can bring your own or we will provide.
-It needs to be robust and big enough to carry your personal gear plus group stores.
-A 75 Litre pack is fine. lodine: 1 x 20ml bottle of iodine droplets.
+Hommook linkturinkt Hammock lightweight Mosquito net To fit around the hammock Basha To keep the rain off.
+Rucksack You can bring your own if it is British Army DPM camo pattern, or we will provide it. lodine: 1 x 20ml bottle of iodine droplets.
 Do not bring anything else including iodine tablets unless you have an allergy or other such medical problem with iodine.
 Sleeping bag: We will provide a lightweight sleeping bag.
 If you do have your own please feel free to bring it along, but it must be very small and lightweight.
 Hydration bag Camelbak or similar.
-They hold 2 or 3 litres.
+They hold 2 or 3 liters.
 It means you can sip water on the move.
-Canoe Bag To line your rucksack and keep the contents dry during river crossings etc Machete/knife With leather sheath Stuff sacks Water resistant bags you use to compartmentalize your kit within your rucksack.
+Canoe Bag To line your rucksack and keep the contents dry during river crossings etc Machete & knife With leather sheath Stuff sacks Water resistant bags you use to compartmentalize your kit within your rucksack.
 Eating kit: Mess tin and spoon.
-Sleeping mat: For powdering your feet under your basha and the likes Compass/Whistle: Silva type, marked in degrees and or mils + orange emergency whistle.
+Sleeping mat: For powdering your feet under your basha and the likes Compass & Whistle: Silva type, marked in degrees and or mils + orange emergency whistle.
 Safety kit: As needed and includes climbing helmets, lifejackets, karabiners, light sticks, radios, satellite phones, med kit, rope etc. Miscellaneous kit: We will provide all sorts of odds and ends like ziplock bags, duct tape, extra string, fishing kit etc.